cavoirom/nxv/README.md

 ## Todo

 - deno-v1.30 is able to use node standard libraries and modules.
 Try to make the test run again with original npm modules.
+P/s: it's currently not possible because the deno bundle is deprecated.
+- `deno bundle` is deprecated, use `deno_emit` instead.

 ## Git Workflow